 The Municipality supports private animal welfare organisations and has concluded an agreement with Swartland SPCA in Darling to render this function on the Municipality's behalf.
-A new agreement will be signed during June/July 2017.

 Communities did not place a high priority on the development of cemeteries during the IDP Public Participation Process, but would like to see improved maintenance standards.